Primis1/Obsidian-Vault/front-end/Next/Methods & functions/generateStaticParams.md

 	1. It declares and exports right above the page

 To know:
+1. ==Used for SSG==
-1. It is useful for generating a prepared slug from the DB, that'll make a beautiful url
+2. It is useful for generating a prepared slug from the DB, that'll make a beautiful url
-2. We can wrap some data into the URL created by GSP
+3. We can wrap some data into the URL created by GSP